At a Glance: IT Outage Notification Templates

 IT Operations

-Every outage notification should include the same core fields: system affected, scope of impact, current status, and next update time.
-A template removes the cognitive load of composing from scratch during a live incident, and structured messages are faster for recipients to scan.
+Use the same core fields every time: system affected, scope of impact, current status, workaround, next update time.
+Templates reduce cognitive load during live incidents and make messages easy to scan.

-For active incidents, commit to an update every 15 to 30 minutes, even if nothing has changed.
+For P1/P2 incidents, send an update every 15–30 minutes, even if nothing has changed.
 “Investigation is ongoing.
 Next update at 3:30 PM” is far better than silence.
-Silence fuels speculation and escalation.

-Pickcel is a cloud-based digital signage software used by more than 9,000 organizations across 70+ countries, managing over 150,000 screens across 50+ device types.
-It is SOC 2 Type II and ISO 27001 certified.
-Its emergency alert feature pushes a full-screen or overlay notification to every connected display in seconds, regardless of what content is currently playing.
+Pickcel is a cloud-based digital signage software used by 9,000+ organizations across 70+ countries.
+Emergency alert mode pushes a notification to all connected displays in seconds, regardless of what content is currently playing.

 To see how it works in your environment, try Pickcel free for 14 days.
 No credit card required.